What Types of First-Class Mail Are There?

 - Any material that is closed against inspection.

-This means that the following documents, among others, are often sent as First-Class Mail:
+This means that the following types of documents, among others, are often sent as First-Class Mail:

 -